Pranay-Akula/buildit/break-it.md

 Your analysis should be submitted as text in the provided field on ELMS, under the "break-it" assignment.
 If you have images to include, use the file upload for your submission.
+For an E, we will generally want to see screenshots or a video demonstrating a successful attack.

 You should also submit (via file upload) any code you wrote to implement your attack.
 This will likely include the modified router code,